ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

 -----------

-An expression is a sequence where operators or function calls are applied to operands (variables, values) to define the calculations and actions required by the script.
+An expression is a sequence where operators or function calls are applied to operands (variables or values) to define the calculations and actions required by the script.
 Expressions in Pine almost always produce a result (exceptions are the functions ``study``, ``fill``, ``strategy.entry``, etc. They produce side effects and will be covered